Emotional Freedom Techniques (EFT) “Tapping” Therapy

 Five minutes before the end of the session, we will evaluate progress on the specific issue identified at the start of the session, and chart a path forward, setting another appointment to continue work on related or other issues if desired.
 Payment for the session is completed at this point.
 (After the first session, payment by e-transfer is to be done before the session.)

 I offer EFT sessions in my home just south of Victoria Park in Kitchener, via Zoom, or in some cases, at my client’s location.

 To book an appointment, email email@example.com or call/text 226-792-8200.

-The rates below apply to both in-person sessions and via video-conference.
-Packages are paid in full at the end of the first session.
+A one hour therapy session is charged at $125 CDN.
+This rate applies to both in-person sessions and via video-conference.
+Sessions are invoiced at the end of the session and payment is due that day.
 All rates include GST.